Corks Out! Diam Bouchage fight back

 The scale of the crisis

 There are some 20.5 billion bottles of still and sparkling wines made worldwide each year.
 Back in 2006, corks had 78% of the market, plastic had 17%, and screwcap had just 5%.
-In 2016, the share held by cork had fallen to 61%, 13% were plastic, and screwcaps had increased to 26%.
+The share held by cork fell to 61% by 2016, with 13% were plastic.
+Screwcaps grew to 26%.